 - The labels: I cut some blue wrapping paper the same shape as the labels and glued those on.
 I then searched online for a classic baby book theme involving a bear & kisses and found “A Kiss for Little Bear“.
 I decided to label the game “How many kisses for little bear?” – perfect!

-*update: This bear has been so great to give to L&D nurses when you’re in post pardon.
+*update: This bear has been so great to give to L&D nurses when you’re in postpartum.
 Here’s a few versions I made for my second baby and my friend’s second baby.
 It usually lasts the whole 3 days you’re admitted. 😜

 The idea is to create a calendar with the due date in the middle and have the quests pay a dollar for each day they guess the baby will actually arrive on.
 You can decide to let them play the actual due date or not.
 I covered mine up with a sticker.
 The person who guessed right will be given the entire lottery pot and if there are multiple guesses the money would be divided of course. 🙂